I'm delighted to feature a guest post by Katie Porter about the best Spanish-language movies.

 Spanish movies are best suited to intermediate and advanced learners who will be able to understand and benefit from them.

 El Laberinto Del Fauno is a dark fantasy film directed by the legendary Mexican director Guillermo del Toro.
+In English, it's called Pan's Labyrinth.

 This one’s worth the time and effort because with a 95% rating on Rotten Tomatoes and an 8.2 on IMDB, there aren’t many better films in the dark fantasy genre, which del Toro somewhat created!